leafac/leafac.com/prose/playing-the-game-with-plt-redex/overview.md

 In the `peg-solitaire` language, however, terms are not programs and program fragments, but Peg Solitaire entities, for example, pegs and boards.
 From PLT Redex’s perspective<label class="margin-note"><input type="checkbox"><span markdown="1">And from the perspective of any program that works on other programs, for example, compilers, interpreters, linters, and so forth.</span></label> programs are data structures, and we abuse this notion to represent Peg Solitaire entities.
 The definition of the `peg-solitaire` language above does not specify the language shape; it does not define which terms represent which Peg Solitaire entities, and we revisit this in a [later section](languages), but this definition suffices for our prototype.

-Terms in PLT Redex can be any [S-expression](TODO), and we represent a Peg Solitaire board with a list of lists of positions, each of which may be symbols representing pegs, spaces, and paddings:
+Terms in PLT Redex can be any S-expression,<label class="margin-note"><input type="checkbox"><span markdown="1">Identifiers, numbers, strings, lists, and so forth.</span></label> and we represent a Peg Solitaire board with a list of lists of positions, each of which may be symbols representing pegs, spaces, and paddings:

 <aside markdown="1">
 1. The delimiters `()` and `[]` are equivalent in Racket.
 We improve readability by delimiting board rows with `[]` and the whole board with `()`.